 Bio

-Ashley David, MFA/PhD, is an interdisciplinary and social practice artist who combines techniques and traditions from ethnography, theatre, community arts, poetry, film and digital media, visual arts, and scholarship to explore questions about community and creative place-making.
+Ashley David, MFA/PhD, is an interdisciplinary and social practice artist who combines techniques and traditions from ethnography, theatre, community arts, poetry, film and digital media, visual arts, and scholarship to explore questions about wilderness, community, and inclusive placemaking.
 Poetry, prose, and project-based work have featured widely, and she has performed and installed pieces across the U.S. and overseas.

-As Exquisite Knowing, she collaborates—in the role of consultant, mentor-teacher, and facilitator—with nonprofit organizations, universities, schools, and individuals to explore creative and critical thinking and communication and to tackle issues related to social, economic, and environmental justice.
+As Exquisite Knowing, she collaborates—in the role of consultant, mentor-teacher, and facilitator—with nonprofit organizations, universities, schools, and individuals to tackle issues related to social, economic, and environmental justice and to manifest missions and values as everyday inclusive practices.

 Community members collaborate with each other and American (post).